 AAU raises the slogan "Towards a Safe and sustainable Environment"

-The College of Business at Al Ain University of Science and Technology, Al Ain Campus, organized the Second Annual Environment Day under the theme "Towards a Safe and sustainable Environment", under the supervision of Dr. Mosab Tabash, Dr. Shorouq Eletter and Dr. Maha Rahrouh.
+The College of Business at Al Ain University, Al Ain Campus, organized the Second Annual Environment Day under the theme "Towards a Safe and sustainable Environment", under the supervision of Dr. Mosab Tabash, Dr. Shorouq Eletter and Dr. Maha Rahrouh.
 The main purpose of the day is to raise the community awareness regarding the environmental risks and how to protect the environment.

 The day activity was enriched by having our guest speakers from Tadweer “Abu Dhabi Waste Management Center” where they presented various workshops to closely know the programs that the UAE government follow to protect the environment.
 Eng.
 Khaled Alkhanbshi, Dr. Mathangi Radhakrishnan and Nashwa Al Amri gave a detailed presentation on Tadweer and projects done to protect the environment and reduce pollution especially recycling.